otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

         long term key within the use profile is trusted or not.
     If multiple valid prekeys remain:
-        If there are keys that are untrusted and trusted in the list of prekeys, decide whether or not to send messages to prekeys that contain only trusted long term keys.
+        If there are keys that are untrusted and trusted in the list of prekeys, decide whether or not to send messages to prekeys that contain only trusted long term keys or.
         If there are several instance tags in the list of prekeys, decide whether to send one message per instance tag or to send multiple messages per instance tag.